pevinkumar10/CTF-HUB/WALKTHROUGH.md

 Through a chain of vulnerabilities starting from OS Command Injection and ending with IDOR, all flags were captured.
 The challenge demonstrates the importance of secure coding practices and proper input validation.

-> Note: As i said before if we tested for sqli it must be there due to the intention to created a vulnerable environment so if you found any other sqli im really happy and let me know what is it how did you approch that.
+> Note: As i said before if we tested for sqli it must be there due to the intention to created a vulnerable environment so if you found any other than sqli im really happy to know about and let me know what is it how did you approch that.

 <p align="center">
   ❤️ Happy to learn and grow .🌱
 </p>